Pula or Rovinj? Where to Stay in Istria

 Located in the middle of the west coast of Istria, Rovinj is arguably the most beautiful town in the region.
 The pedestrian-only old town is situated on a small peninsula, dominated by the iconic bell tower of St Euphemia’s Church and surrounded by a rocky coastline.

-The town itself is undeniably picturesque and it is sure to charm you with every turn down a narrow cobbled lane.
 Because of its beauty and Croatia’s increasing presence for international tourism, however, the small city can get quite crowded.
 Despite this, Rovinj remains a must-visit destination in Istria, be that for just a day or for a few nights.

 Accessibility

-If you’re arriving by plane, the closest airport is Pula international.
+If you’re arriving by plane, the closest airport is Pula International.
 There are bus connections from the airport to Rovinj but do make sure to check the timetable before your flights to make sure they are running when you land/take off as they don’t run as frequently as you might think.

 If your flight arrives too early or late, it is also possible to organise a transfer with a local company, however, these will be significantly more expensive than relying on public transport.